 Name of the degree to be conferred Master of Disease Mechanism Educational purpose The Master's Program in Life Science Innovation cultivates highly specialized professionals who possess the world's top-class advanced specialized research ability with cross-disciplinary mind from a higher perspective, open up a new strides in life science research using bioresources, and are globally active in the areas of research and development of innovative pharmaceutical products and functional foods and in the areas of their maintenance and administration.
 Vision of human resources development As Japan's population ages and the birthrate declines, there is an urgent need to understand the pathological mechanisms of these diseases.
 It is expected that we will not only develop innovative treatments for diseases, but also stimulate the economy by creating solutions to the problems of an aging society with declining birthrates before the rest of the world.
 The area of disease mechanism fosters "individuals with the basic skills for doctoral dissertation research to become outstanding basic medical researchers who pioneer innovative knowledge in the field of biomedical sciences, while keeping in mind the need to give back to society the fruits of their research, and highly skilled professionals with a wide range of knowledge who are active in a variety of medical fields."
-Diploma Policy

-The degree of Master of Disease Mechanism is commenced to those who have fulfilled the requirements for the completion of the Master's programs, as set out in the Graduate School Regulations of the University of Tsukuba and related university regulations, and who are deemed to have the following competencies.

-Competencies Evaluation perspectives 1.
-Knowledge application competence: Ability to contribute to society with advanced knowledge Can you apply knowledge gained through research and other activities in society?
-Can you identify new problems, even in other fields of expertise, based on broad knowledge?
-2. Management competence: Ability to appropriately address challenges from broad standpoints 1 Can you take on major tasks with systematic planning?2 Can you understand and solve problems from multiple perspectives?
-3. Communication competence: Ability to accurately and clearly communicate expert knowledge Are you capable of efficient communication for research purposes?
-Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
-4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals Do you have experience cooperatively and actively working on challenges as part of a team?
-Have you helped promote projects and activities other than your own research?
-5. Internationality competence: Willingness to contribute to international society Are you aware of making contributions to international society and getting involved in international activities?
-Have you obtained the linguistic skills necessary for international information collection and action?
-6. Innovation ability: Ability to open up new developments in the areas of life science If the basic concepts about the areas of life science were widely gained and problems are interpreted from a higher perspective If one has the motivation to gain new skills and knowledge instead of being bound by one's area of expertise If the social needs in the areas of life science are understood If appropriate research plans are drawn up and carried out to solve Pathophysiology issues

-- 7. Specialized knowledge: Advanced knowledge and command of an area of expertise - 1 If leading-edge specialized knowledge about Pathophysiology was gained - 2 If gained knowledge was put to use to solve issues - 8.
-Advanced practical English: Practical English proficiency that works in the areas of life science - 1 If an accurate description of one's understandings or opinions about problems in the areas of life science is provided in English - 2 If written research proposals, reports, etc. are created in English
+Competencies specified in diploma policy Evaluation perspectives Knowledge application competence: Ability to contribute to society with advanced knowledge 1Can you apply knowledge gained through research and other activities in society?
+2Can you identify new problems, even in other fields of expertise, based on broad knowledge?
+2. Management competence: Ability to appropriately address challenges from broad standpoints 1Can you take on major tasks with systematic planning?
+2Can you understand and solve problems from multiple perspectives?
+Communication competence: Ability to accurately and clearly communicate expert knowledge 1Are you capable of efficient communication for research purposes?
+2Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
+4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals 1Do you have experience cooperatively and actively working on challenges as part of a team?
+2Have you helped promote projects and activities other than your own research?
+5. Internationality competence: Willingness to contribute to international society 1Are you aware of making contributions to international society and getting involved in international activities?
+2Have you obtained the linguistic skills necessary for international information collection and action?
+Innovation ability: Ability to open up new developments in the areas of life science 1 If the basic concepts about the areas of life science were widely gained and problems are interpreted from a higher perspective 2 If one has the motivation to gain new skills and knowledge instead of being bound by one s area of expertise 3 If the social needs in the areas of life science are understood 4 If appropriate research plans are drawn up and carried out to solve Pathophysiology issues 7.
+Specialized knowledge: Advanced knowledge and command of an area of expertise 1If leading-edge specialized knowledge about Pathophysiology was gained 2If gained knowledge was put to use to solve issues 8.
+Advanced practical English: Practical English proficiency that works in the areas of life science 1If an accurate description of one's understandings or opinions about problems in the areas of life science is provided in English 2If written research proposals, reports, etc. are created in English Dissertation evaluation criteria